rglez/bitclust/doc/source/index.rst

 It is worth noting that memory resources have been deeply optimized by encoding similarity distances as bits (0 if the distance is less equal than a specified threshold, 1 otherwise).
-This encoding result in a storage reduction of at least 32X when compared to similar algorithms that save the same information as single-precision float values.
+This encoding result in a storage reduction of at least 32X/64X when compared to similar algorithms that save the same information as single/double-precision float values.

 Main Dependencies